To set up and manage your New Relic users, you should first understand some basic concepts about how our user management system works.

 For more about how you'd assign roles to groups and create custom roles, see the user management tutorial.

-- Organization settings: Provides capabilities related to organization settings, including adding accounts, changing the name of the organization and accounts, and some other organization settings.
+- Organization settings: Permissions related to organization settings, including adding accounts, and changing the name of the organization and accounts.

-- Authentication domain settings: Provides capabilities related to adding and managing users, including configuring authentication domains and customizing groups and roles.
+- Authentication domain settings: Permissions related to adding and managing users, including configuring authentication domains and customizing groups and roles.
+Options within this include:

 - Billing: Lets a user view and manage billing and usage, and data retention.
 For organizations with multiple accounts, billing is aggregated in the reporting account (usually the first account created in an organization).

-For information on the capabilities that roles have and that are available for addition to custom roles, see Capabilities.
+For information on the permissions that roles have and that are available for addition to custom roles, see Permissions.